seiyab/digdag/digdag-docs/src/operators/require.md

 * **rerun_on**: none, failed, all (default: none)

   *rerun_on* control require> really kicks or not if the attempt for the dependent workflow already exists.
+If the attempt does not exist, the dependent workflow is always kicked.
   * *none* ...
 Not kick the workflow if the attempt already exists.
   * *failed* ...
-Kick the workflow if the attempt may exists and its result is not success.
+Kick the workflow if the attempt exists and its result is not success.
   * *all* ... require> kick the workflow regardless of the result of the attempt.

 * **ignore_failure**: BOOLEAN